etienneunai/UWAGuessr_online/README.md

 ## Key Features
 * **User Authentication:** Secure account creation and login/logout functionality to save progress.
+* **Password Reset:** Secure method to allow users to reset their passwords with a custom security question if they forget.
 * **Interactive Map Guessing:** A map interface allowing players to place markers to submit their guesses.
 * **Scoring & Feedback:** Real-time distance calculation between the guess and the actual location, including visual reveals of the correct spot.
 * **User Profiles:** Dedicated profile pages to track past game history and individual performance metrics.
 * **Global Leaderboard:** A competitive ranking system to compare scores with other players.
-* **Social Challenges:** Ability to share specific game links so friends can compete on the same set of locations.
+* **Social Challenges:** Ability to send friends challenges and play a semi-realtime game using HTTP polling for syncing.
 * **Admin Dashboard:** Tools for system administrators to manage users and for game admins to upload/delete campus photos without writing code.

 ## Site Structure